10KB/manjikaze/docs/features/shell-tools.md

 Detailed documentation for AWS tools is available in the [AWS-specific documentation](aws-tools.md).

+## Azure Tools

+Manjikaze optionally includes the Azure CLI and Azure Kubelogin for working with Azure and AKS (Azure Kubernetes Service).

 ## Customizing Your Shell

 You can customize your shell environment by editing the following files: